sitingLi/AMC_simulations/other/amc_kmeans.md

 AMC: the amc package itself selects the optimal k as 3

-K-means: we select the optimal k by observing the elbow point (but the optimal k is ambiguous, we used k = 3 for this k-means)
+K-means: we select the optimal k by observing the elbow point (but the optimal k is ambiguous, we used k = 3 in this k-means to calculate the accuracy)

 Accuracy and Kappa score by amc:
 - Accuracy : 0.895